SFU-CMPT-201/lecture-notes/05-memory-management.md

         * A disadvantage is that it must search the entire list.
 * External fragmentation
-    * We might run into a scenario where we have left with many small blocks that can't satisfy a large allocation request, even if the total sum of all free blocks exceed the size of the large allocation.
+    * We might run into a scenario where we have left with many small blocks that can't satisfy a large allocation request, *even if the total sum of all free blocks exceed the size of the large allocation*.
 This is called external fragmentation.
     * There's a similar problem called *internal* fragmentation.
 We will discuss it in [Virtual Memory](06-virtual-memory.md)